evandrocoan/dotfiles/README.md

 ### Enable hibernation

+Do not hibernate to a SWAP file because this is a new implementation and it is very bugged.
+It will take you computer from 10 to 30 minutes to come out from the hibernation, if you hibernating to a SWAP file!
+Create an SWAP Partition instead of a SWAP file to do hibernation!
+Even if,
+hibernating to a SWAP partition, it takes from 5 to 30 minutes to come out from the hibernation, you need to install an SSD drive of 16 or 32 GB, depending on how much memory do you use.
+Remember,
+the SWAP partition must hold all you RAM memory, including the actual virtual memory already on the SWAP partition.

 1. Set swap file size to 20GG on the next step tutorial
 1. https://forums.linuxmint.com/viewtopic.php?f=42&t=284100 [GUIDE] How to hibernate to a swap file in Linux Mint 19.x
 1. https://forums.linuxmint.com/viewtopic.php?t=273202 How to enable hibernation with swap partion on Linux Mint 19